vincentbernat/pragmatic-debian-packages/README.md

 This is an IRC web client written in Node.JS.
 There is currently no equivalent to `dh-virtualenv` for NodeJS but it's enough to do yourself.
-Shipped with a user and some upstart job/systemd unit.
+Shipped with a systemd unit featuring a dynamic user.